M0rdhau/Web_App_Sec/README.md

 ```

 This will do all the magick that's required to use the application

-If I am alive tomorrow (18/01/2022) then dockerization will be added to the repo

 Frontend is written in React + Redux